 Light bulbs are available in many shapes and base styles.
 LED, CFL and incandescent bulbs can be used in lamps, pendant lights, ceiling fans and other light fixtures.
 Make sure you know which one you need before you make a purchase.

 Light bulbs have been created that turn on and off via voice recognition.

 These LED light bulbs have a built-in Bluetooth speaker so you can stream your playlists.
 There is also color-changing technology that you can utilize.

 Cell Phone Technology

 Control your lighting from your cell phone via wifi.
 Dim lights, turn them on or off, or schedule your lights to come on before you get home, or when you’re away on a trip.
-Read more about Caséta Wireless by Lutron is a connected home system that allows you to do all this and more.
+Caséta Wireless by Lutron is a connected home system that allows you to do all this and more.

 With lighting costs that account for around ten percent of a household’s yearly energy costs, it’s always important to examine your options and know which bulb will best suit your needs.
 With this guide, you can light your home or building as you wish while reducing your energy usage.
 Still have questions?
 The experts at Graf Electric in Wichita, Kansas, are here to help.